 When considering a job offer, which work perks do you weigh?
 High salary, flexible vacation policy, stellar health insurance… But what about catered lunch?
-Free lunches probably never crossed your mind, but that may be because you’re not doing the math.
+Office catering probably never crossed your mind, but that may be because you’re not doing the math.

-During the interview process, you’ll want to ask whether the company has catered meals.
+During the interview process, you’ll want to ask whether the company has a catering menu.
 Here’s how to evaluate the answer you receive, so you can make the best job choice for you.

 The Cost of Eating Out

 How much does your lunch cost you?
-Nowadays, well-balanced lunches start around $10 – depending on your diet, cuisine preferences, and city.
+Nowadays, well-balanced boxed lunch entree start around $10 – depending on your diet, cuisine preferences, and city.
 Once you consider ingredient substitutions, tax, tip, and a beverage, you’re looking at a considerable daily expense.

 Buying lunch outside of work really starts to add up.
 Your daily $15 lunch over the course of a year easily comes to more than $3,300!